Zoe Raffard

 Delivering therapy through a play-based approach, Eunice firmly believes that children learn best through fun and play.
 A major part of her work is also educational, where she involves and trains parents to support their child at home.
 Family-centred care is fundamental in Eunice’s practice because she knows it takes a village to raise a child.
 She often partners with parents to collaborate with other family members, teachers, and other health professionals to provide coordinated care.

 Eunice provides services in English and Chinese.
 She is fluent in Cantonese and speaks conversational Mandarin.
-Eunice expects to be listed as a Registered Autism Service Provider (RASP) shortly.
+Eunice is a Registered Speech-Language Pathologist (RSLP) licensed with the College of Health Care Professionals of British Columbia (CHCPBC).
+She is also a Clinical Educator who provides clinical supervision to SLP students from UBC.
+Eunice is awaiting her Registered Autism Service Provider (RASP) approval.

 Eunice works at the clinic on Fridays.
 She is not accepting new clients at this time.
 She can supervise therapy assistants who work other days of the week.
 Priority for SLP clients come from current OT clients